Our Verdict

 What Could Be Better

-• No spin rate data at all
+• No spin rate or launch angle data

 • Not compatible with simulator software